 Building a patient communication strategy takes time and effort, but when done properly, is extremely beneficial to healthcare providers.
 Let’s take a look.

-1. Encourage Proactive Health
+1. Communication Encourages Proactive Health

-As noted in a MedCity News article on the merger, “The change [to present healthcare information in a new way, to both traditional Internet browsers and the Google mobile app] will no doubt redefine how Americans obtain health information online.
+As noted in a MedCity News article on the partnership, “The change [to present healthcare information in a new way, to both traditional Internet browsers and the Google mobile app] will no doubt redefine how Americans obtain health information online.
 But it will also likely shake up what the average health-seeker finds on the Internet and eventually change how medical authorities present health information.”

-For consumers, the change means being able to see an expanded box of information – pulled from a variety of sources across the web, verified by multiple physicians, and signed off by doctors at Mayo – alongside their Google searches.
+For patients, the change means being able to see an expanded box of information – pulled from a variety of sources across the web, verified by multiple physicians, and signed off by doctors at Mayo – alongside their Google searches.

-2. Improve Patient-Physician Relationships
+2. Improved Patient-Physician Relationships

 For example, health systems can take advantage of marketing automation to send timely, relevant communication through patients’ preferred channels (whether it be email, patient portal or phone).
-Though the patient is between visits, marketers can keep the health system top of mind with automated, personalized outreach (such as a list of nearby flu shot locations or tips to avoid a winter cold).
+Though the patient is between visits, marketers can keep the health system top of mind with automated, personalized outreach – such as a list of nearby flu shot locations or tips to avoid a winter cold.

 Done correctly, and this engagement tactic strengthens the physician-patient relationship – even outside of the hospitals’ four walls.

-3. Promote a Healthier Society
+3. Patient Communication Promotes a Healthier Society

 Consumer access to credible and honest healthcare information and connectivity between patients and physicians are only a piece of the puzzle.

-- Streamline patient access and support
+- Streamlines patient access and support